Categories: Soup and Stew

 7. At 3-5 minutes remaining, add your leafy greens.

-8. If using tamarind paste/concentrate, taste for final adjustments using the tamarind, kosher salt, and fish sauce.
+8. If using tamarind paste/concentrate, taste for final adjustments using the tamarind (for sourness), kosher salt, and/or fish sauce (for saltiness.)

 Final Thoughts